the-full-stack/website/docs/spring2021/index.md

 The week of April 26, we discuss ML roles and team structures, as well as big companies vs startups.

 - Lecture 13: ML Teams & Startups
 <!-- - [Lecture 13: ML Teams & Startups](./lecture-13.md) -->

+## Week 14-16: Projects

-Those in the synchronous online course will submit 5-minute videos of their projects and associated write-ups.
+Those in the synchronous online course will submit 5-minute videos of their projects and associated write-ups by May 15.

-## Week 14: Projects

-The week of May 3, we watch the best course project videos together, and give out awards.
+The week of May 17, we will award the best projects and host them on this site.

-There are rumors of a fun conference in the air, too...

 ## Other Resources